 Steve Harvey began his career in the mid-1980s as a stand-up comedian.
 The long-time host of "It's Showtime at the Apollo" has held numerous positions acting, hosting, writing and producing for television and film.
 Currently, Harvey hosts the top-rated syndicated radio program, "The Steve Harvey Morning Show;" the syndicated television game show "Family Feud;" and the television talk show "Steve Harvey," which earned him the 2013 People's Choice Award for "Favorite New Talk Show Host."
 Harvey recently renewed deals in January 2013 for his daytime television talk show and radio show.

-"Dave Ramsey has influenced countless Americans through his sound financial advice and inspirational messages," said NAB Executive Vice President of Radio John David.
-"We are pleased to induct him into NAB's Broadcasting Hall of Fame."
+"Steve Harvey entertains people of all ages with his unique and humorous perspective on life," said NAB Executive Vice President of Radio John David.
+"Mr. Harvey's dedication and talent have earned him great success, and we are thrilled to induct him into NAB's Broadcasting Hall of Fame."